-UN says pandemic created an `unparalleled’ employment crisis
+UN says pandemic created an ‘unparalleled’ employment crisis

 The agency predicts employment growth will be insufficient to make up for the losses suffered as a result of the pandemic until at least 2023.

 It said that many businesses — especially micro and small enterprises — “have already gone bankrupt or are facing a highly uncertain future.”
-A survey of 4,520 businesses in 45 countries worldwide in the second quarter of 2020 found that 80% of micro-enterprises and 70% of small firms “were facing significant financial difficulties,” the report said.
+A survey of 4,520 businesses in 45 countries worldwide in the second quarter of 2020 found that 80% of microenterprises and 70% of small firms “were facing significant financial difficulties,” the report said.

 “Recovery from COVID-19 is not just a health issue,” said the agency’s director, Guy Ryder.
 “The serious damage to economies and societies needs to be overcome too.”